• Art Magazine

 High Tech needs a manual basis. "

-This connection is crucial for the future of the European textile industry, which is located in the changeover to the circular economy.
-Companies and scientists are working on radical new approaches in the circular LAB Everve in Albstadt manufacture cycling clothing in Handmade and at the same time search for high -performance, bio -based materials.
+This connection is crucial for the future of the European textile industry, which is undergoing a transformation towards a circular economy.
+At the Circular Lab, companies and scientists are working on radically new approaches, while firms like everve in Albstadt handcraft cycling apparel while simultaneously searching for high-performance, bio-based materials.

 Colors that tell stories

-The color palette of the home textile trends 25/26 mirrors t resisted current social developments.
-From "Naturally Unven Green" to "End of Petrol" to "Imperfect Pink" - every color tells a story and was interpreted by Alcova both visually and linguistically.
-These colors combine natural, unbound tones with dynamic, shining accents and reflect the area of tension between tradition and innovation.
+The color palette of the Heimtextil Trends 25/26 reflects current social developments.
+From "Naturally Uneven Green" and "End of Petrol" to "Imperfect Pink" —each color tells a story and has been interpreted by Alcova both visually and verbally.
+These colors combine natural, unbleached tones with dynamic, vibrant accents and reflect the tension between tradition and innovation.

 The designs of the home textile 2025 were strongly shaped by nature - with patterns and shapes that are reminiscent of organic structures such as leaves, waves or irregular lines.
 These design elements summarized as " Naturally Unven" emerge vitality, individuality and authenticity.